How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 4) The budget of testing – Many of the popular tools are open source, so they fit most projects.
 For technology specific tools, the team may be required to check whether tool cost is acceptable.

-7) Knowledge of tester – The tester may be familiar with and experienced in a particular tool.
+7) Knowledge of the tester – The tester may be familiar with and experienced in a particular tool.
 If your project requirements and the tester’s knowledge match, that tool can be selected to save time on training.

 8) Compatibility with other testing frameworks – In large J2EE applications, when several components such as JSP, Servlets, JavaScript, JSP, EJB, and Database are used, one tool will not work for all.